 Find foods that are rich in these nutrients.
 You may also want to consider taking a supplement to help this, too.
 Supplements for hair growth are widely available, just be sure to consult your doctor first.

-Some people also find success using coconut oil or castor oil on their eyelashes.
+Some people also find success using coconut oil, castor oil on their eyelashes.
+Many also use vaseline on eyelashes.
 There is no scientific evidence that this encourages your lashes to grow but since both of these oils are good for our head hair, they may also be beneficial for our eyelashes.

 How fast do eyelashes grow?